 Object menu (Suppr/Backspace key).

-As of score v3.0.0-a19, make sure the process you want to remove is properly selected when bringing it to front (for example, check the inspector)
+Make sure the process you want to remove is properly selected when bringing it to front (for example, check the inspector) !

 Processes can also be deleted from the